Pierre André de Suffren: Assessment

-Lacour-Gayet cites Suffren's instructions before the Battle of Sadras as reminiscent of Nelson's style, in that he was giving advance instruction for a variety of scenarios and was attempting to take the British in a cross-fire and destroy their squadron.
-In 1942, Admiral Ernest King listed his five favourite admirals of the past as Jervis, Nelson, Tromp, Suffren and Farragut.
+The French historian Georges Lacour-Gayet cited Suffren's instructions before the Battle of Sadras as reminiscent of Horatio Nelson's style, in that he was giving advance instruction for a variety of scenarios and was attempting to take the British in a cross-fire and destroy their squadron.
+In 1942, the American Admiral Ernest King listed his five favourite admirals of the past as Jervis, Nelson, Tromp, Suffren and Farragut.

-On the other hand, Las Cases, who had served as a lieutenant in the navy, described Suffren to Napoléon as "A hard man, very weird, egoistic in the extreme, bad-tempered, poor comrade in arms, liked of no one."
+On the other hand, Emmanuel, comte de Las Cases, who had served as a lieutenant in the French navy, described Suffren to Napoleon as "A hard man, very weird, egoistic in the extreme, bad-tempered, poor comrade in arms, liked of no one."
 (Note: Un jour, à Sainte-Hélène, Las Cases, qui avait été lieutenant de vaisseau à l'époque de la Révolution, traçait à Napoléon le portrait de l'adversaire de Hughes : « M. de Suffren, très dur, très bizarre, extrêmement égoïste, mauvais coucheur, mauvais camarade, n'était aimé de personne. ».)
 More recently, François Caron stated "while Chevalier de Suffren displayed an indisputable bravery and an incomparable tactical insight, an analysis of his action shows it to be banal and disappointing."
 Rémi Monaque offers a more nuanced assessment, finding Suffren an aggressive and innovative commander comparable to Ruyter and Nelson, but also one whose lack of didactic qualities and social graces made him misunderstood and disliked by his captains, and thus failed to develop his full potential.

 Monuments and memorials

 Eight ships of the French Navy have been named Suffren in honour of Suffren de Saint Tropez.
 A number of streets and avenues through France are named in Suffren's honour.
 In Paris, the Avenue de Suffren runs alongside the Champ de Mars.